Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

 # CodeAnywhere-OpenShift
 Trying to automate setting up OpenShift Tools on CodeAnywhere

-## Prerequisites
-You need a CodeAnywhere account to do this.

 ## Usage
 Open CodeAnywhere Editor[1] and create a new connection:
 File > New Connection > GitHub